paldepind/Kran/README.md

 Kran.system({
   // The system operates on entities with pos and vel components
   components: [position, velocity],
-  // When the system runs this functin will process every all entities
+  // When the system runs this functin will process every entity
   // that has the requested components
   every: function(pos, vel) {
     pos.x += vel.x